 The schedule will be published closer to the event.
 That said, expect that schedule to change.
 We maintain a somewhat flexible agenda in order to accommodate last minute availability of special and high profile speakers.
 Although unconventional and a bit nerve wracking, the benefits of our flexibility more than outweigh the mild uncertainty as we discover what wonderful surprises develop.

 Are there breakout sessions or small group discussions?

-The primary programs for the Summit are the plenary/general session events in the Convention Center Mile High Ballroom and the Bellco Theater at the Convention Center.
+The primary programs for the Summit are the plenary/general session events in the Mile High Ballroom at the Colorado Convention Center.
 Everyone at these events will hear the same message at the same time.
-Seating in the Ballroom is at round tables and seating at the Bellco is theater style with excellent sightlines from anywhere in the house.
+Seating in the Ballroom is at round tables and theater style with excellent sightlines from anywhere in the house.
 Some speakers will engage in Q & A from the floor or via text/twitter submissions.
 Networking and visiting is encouraged during the breaks.
 There will be a number of book signing meet and greet opportunities with select speakers.

 In addition to the large general sessions, there will be a range of workshops every afternoon.
 These workshops allow for more interaction and discussion with each other and with the presenters.

 Teens and young teens will find the program engaging and we welcome them to register at the highly discounted Under-30 Summit Pass rate.
 Young people age 16 – 20 should also consider registering for the Young Conservatives Leadership Conference for the full week, which includes the Summit.
 High School juniors and seniors may also apply to participate in the Summit as a “Shining City Scholar”.